-For those who are unhappy with wearing glasses and/or contact lenses, there are more permanent options to correct refractive errors such as laser eye surgery, refractive lens exchange or phakic implants â€“ Â also known as implantable contact lens.
+People who are unhappy with wearing glasses or contact lenses can opt for more permanent options to correct refractive errors.
+These corrective treatments include laser eye surgery, refractive lens exchange or phakic implants â€“ Â also known as implantable contact lens.

 Laser eye surgery uses lasers to reshape the clear surface at the front of your eye (cornea) and can correct some but not all refractive errors.
 This may not be suitable for patients who suffer from dry eyes or any corneal abnormalities.

 Refractive lens exchange is an operation which is similar to cataract surgery.
-It involves the removal of the patientâ€™s own natural lens which is then replaced with a carefully selected artificial lens to correct their vision.
+It involves removing the patientâ€™s natural lens and replacing it with a carefully selected artificial lens to correct their vision.
 The tailored lens provides the best and most accurate correction for their vision.
-This may be a good option if you’re older and are not suitable for laser eye surgery or have the beginnings of cataracts.
+This may be a good option if you’re older and are not suitable for laser eye surgery, or have the beginnings of cataracts.

-An alternative option for patients who wish to be glasses free and are not suitable for laser eye surgery is phakic implants.
-With this procedure, a tailored lens is inserted into the eye in front of the patientâ€™s own natural lens to correct vision.
-If you are less than 40 years of age and have a very high prescription, then the use of an additional lens can be a very good alternative to laser eye surgery.
+Implantable contact lenses are an option for patients wishing to be glasses free but are unsuitable for laser eye surgery.
+This procedure inserts a tailored lens into the eye, in front of the patientâ€™s natural lens to correct vision.
+If you are under 40 and have a very high prescription, then the use of an additional lens can be a very good alternative to laser eye surgery.